Neighborhood Opportunity Grants

 → Fiscally sponsored groups and individuals (please reach out to an HLF staff member to learn more about fiscal sponsorships)

 → Eligible grant seeking organizations do not need to be headquartered in Lakewood.
-However, HLF will only support programs and projects in which Lakewood residents or Lakewood-based institutions are either key beneficiaries or directly served.
+However, HLF supports programs and projects in which Lakewood residents or Lakewood-based institutions are either key beneficiaries or directly served.
+Additionally, Lakewood based groups are given top priority.

 Note: Even if your organization has applied and/or been awarded for funding from one of HLF’s other grantmaking programs, you may apply for a Neighborhood Opportunity Grant as well.